 2. Create Google Ads for All Devices

-According to Statista, less than half of all Google searches were done on a desktop computer as of the fourth quarter of 2019.
-Therefore, it’s more important now than ever to make your ads tablet and mobile-friendly.
+Less than half of all Google searches were done on a desktop computer in the 4th quarter of 2019, according to Statista, so it’s crucial to make your ads tablet- and mobile-friendly.

 You used to be able to create different ad versions for different devices and choose the best Google Ad placement for each, but that’s no longer the case.

-Google responsive display ads take this one step further, asking you to give them multiple headlines and descriptions to create automated advertisements.
+Google responsive display ads ask you to create Google ads and craft multiple headlines and descriptions to create automated advertisements for various devices.
 Google’s artificial intelligence (AI) will choose the best “assets” to use, depending on the device.

 3. Include Ad Extensions

 Ad extensions are a great way to improve your ad’s quality score and raise its click-through rate (CTR) on the Google Search Network.
-Since both of those directly affect the ad rank that decides whether you win an ad auction, it’s best to include ad extensions when possible as you create Google ads.
+Both the quality score and CTR directly affect the ad rank, which decides whether you win an ad auction, it’s best to include ad extensions when possible as you create Google ads.

-There are 5 main types of ad extensions, each with their purpose and benefit.
+There are 5 main types of ad extensions, each with a purpose and benefit.
 While you can allow Google to automate these and other add-ons based on their criteria, it’s best to be hands-on when making ad extensions for Google.
 That way, you can ensure consistency in the message you want out there for your business.

-Sitelink extensions promote other landing pages on your website within your ad.
-They can be used to direct customers to about/ contact pages or to others you want to draw attention to.
+Sitelink extensions within your ad promote other landing pages on your website.
+They can be used to direct customers to “about us” or contact pages, among others.

-As you can see in the Google ad example above, the catering company used sitelink extensions to position themselves better.
+In the Google ad example above, the catering company used sitelink extensions to better position themselves.
 They tell customers they can trust them, as well as hitting a pain point that may draw in searchers looking for last-minute catering services.

 Sitelink extensions also take up more real estate on Google search engine results pages (SERPs), making your business stand out from the rest.